 Kenny Omega Part 1

 In late 2005, Omega started with Deep South Wrestling, WWE’s developmental territory at the time.
-During his time in DSW, he would work with a variety of aspiring talents, many of whom would move on to WWE’s main roster, Mike Knox and Matt Striker included.
-Omega remained in DSW until late 2006 when he would request his release.
+During his time in DSW, he would work with various aspiring talents, many of whom would move on to WWE’s main roster, Mike Knox and Matt Striker included.
+Omega remained in DSW until late 2006, when he would request his release.
 He was especially critical of Bill DeMott, stating that while he was effective at breaking talents down before building them back up, his training methods lacked an understanding of pro wrestling as a whole.
 He would eventually return to PCW.

 After spending roughly one more year in PCW, Omega started working in various promotions around the country.
 Along with stints in independent promotions like Jersey All Pro Wrestling, Omega would find himself in Ring of Honor.
 This would be one of the promotions where the future Best Bout Machine would make a name for himself.
 In 2008, he would tangle with the likes of Silus Young and Austin Aries, the latter being the reigning ROH World Champion at the time.
 It wouldn’t be until approximately 8 years later that Omega would become a regular member of the ROH roster, with more experience and greater name-value under his belt.